chunloklo/game-dev-projects/README.md

 - Developed with a team of 4 developers over 2 months for a game development course
 - Managed work for the team and integrated individual technical contributions
 - Implemented the core rotation system
-- Designed 2 different levels and a boss fight level for the game
+- Designed the core tower rotation mechanic, 2 different levels, and a final boss fight for the game
-- Developed in Unity
+- Developed in **Unity**
 - https://github.com/chunloklo/tower-of-tears

 ## Kronos Island – Gameplay/Design Lead